tarnowski-git/Python_Algoritms/README.md

 4. Compute n = p · q (at this moment it is recommended to delete p and q in order to prevent them from being obtained by an eavesdropper).
 5. Your public key is (e, n) and the private key is (d, n).

+## Diffie-Hellman Algorithm

+The basic idea behind the DHKE is that exponentiation in Z∗p, p prime, is a one-way function and that exponentiation is commutative, i.e.,

+k = (α^x).y ≡ (α^y).x mod p